NDaruwalla/fitness-tracker/README.md

   ## Use
-  Use this application is used to ...
+  Use this application is used to track workouts.

   ## License
   MIT